Auditor Sand describes watchdog role, partisan gridlock in Forest City visit

 “I saw the notice posted that he would be here, so I thought I’d come to see what he had to say,” Farus said.

 Claudia and Joe Tillman of rural Forest City said they were also interested in hearing what Sand had to say.
-Joe is planning to run for an Iowa House seat in the 9th District.
+Joe Tillman is planning to run for an Iowa House seat in the Ninth District.

 “I’ve just been impressed with the things he’s done,” Claudia Tillman said.
 “He keeps a close eye on things.”

 Sand said the nation’s testing infrastructure was not prepared for the COVID pandemic.
-He cited backups for test results that lasted weeks or months due to a lack of resources and coordination.
-Citizens asked Sand about the report alleging rules violations and improper spending related to COVID-19 by the Administration of Gov. Kim Reynolds.
+He cited backups for test results that lasted weeks or months.
+Citizens asked Sand about the report alleging rules violations and improper spending related to COVID-19 by the administration of Gov. Kim Reynolds.

-Sand noted that his office issued three audits on the state’s Medicaid system, saying Iowa is the only state that privatized everything all at once.
-He said providers were asked about quality of care and access to care before and after the change.
+Sand noted that his office issued three audits of the state’s Medicaid system, saying Iowa is the only state that privatized everything all at once.
+He said providers were asked about quality and access to care before and after the change.

 “The majority of medical professionals said it had actually gotten worse, which is interesting because the claim is that giving it to private companies is going to make it better,” Sand said.